 I know there’s a wish to see less use of the term Carcinoid but in my opinion, there remains a need to use the term in reference to the histopathological subgroups of tumours within the NET umbrella and are associated with the same syndrome.
 Just to be clear, when I say ‘Carcinoid’ I do not mean ALL NETs.
 There are a few markers in use for measuring the functionality of this grouping of tumours.
 This tumour group has a tendency to secrete excess amounts of the hormone Serotonin although it differs depending on the area of the primary.
 For example, hindgut tumours tend to secret lower levels than foregut and midgut and therefore this test may be normal.
 Please also note that there are other hormones of note involved.

 5HIAA.
 5HIAA is a metabolite of Serotonin thus why it is a useful thing to measure to assess carcinoid tumour functionality.
 5HIAA is actually the ‘gold standard’ test for functioning ‘carcinoid’ tumours.
 It’s a key measure of the effects of carcinoid syndrome and the risk of succumbing to carcinoid heart disease.
 However, there are two methods of testing: Urine and Plasma.
 The latter is mainly used in USA but other countries are now looking at implementing the plasma version.
 I know from one of my NET professional contacts that UK is currently assessing it and the comparison looks OK with some observations made on the impact of impaired renal function on the plasma results.
 The rather obvious key difference between the two is practicality.
 With the 24 hour urine, there are two key issues: 1.
 The logistics (i.e. lug the jug).
 2. Fasting for up to 3 days prior to the test (4 if you count the day of the test).
 There are numerous variations on the fasting theme but most labs tend to say not to eat at least the following foods that contain high levels of serotonin: avocados, bananas, chocolate, kiwi fruit, pineapple, plums, tomatoes, and walnuts.
 Some lists contain additional items.
 With the plasma version, the fasting period is reduced to 8 hours.
 There are also medicinal limitations including Drugs can also alter 5-HIAA urine values, such as acetanilide, phenacetin, glyceryl guaiacolate (found in many cough syrups), methocarbamol, and reserpine.
 Drugs that can decrease urinary 5-HIAA levels include heparin, isoniazid, levodopa, monoamine oxidase inhibitors, methenamine, methyldopa, phenothiazines, and tricyclic antidepressants.
+Patients should talk to their doctor before decreasing or discontinuing any medications.

 As for my own experience, my 5HIAA (urine) was elevated at diagnosis only returning to normal after removal of my primary and commencement of Lanreotide.
 It has been a good measure of tumour functionality for me and I’m currently tested every 6 months.